veronicanaffah/hello-world/README.md

 # hello-world
 This repository is to learn how to use GitHub.
 Hello!
 My name is Vero and I'm a Master's student.

-changes to the document.

-more changes to the doc.